New Ways of Serving Our Patients in Knaresborough

 - Any patients coming to the surgery should wear appropriate face covering/face masks.

-- We have limited capacity in the Waiting Room due to social distancing, therefore patients will be asked to wait in their vehicles until the clinician is ready to greet them and take them to the consulting room.
-Anyone who has not arrived by car will be prioritised for Waiting Room seating subject to their health and wellbeing.
+- We have limited capacity in the Waiting Room due to social distancing, therefore patients will be asked to wait in their vehicles until the clinician is ready to greet them and take them to the consulting room if we nhave a full Waiting Room.

-- We will ask that you observe the two metre rule from anyone in the practice as advised by government and exit from the premises will normally be via the back door.
+- We will ask that you observe the two metre rule from anyone in the practice as advised by government and exit from the premises will sometimes be via the back door.

 - We are following expert clinical guidance and re-introducing clinical services as and when directed it is safe to do so.
 This means that we are unable to offer some procedures at this time.
 Our clinical staff will provide alternative suggestions and advice where patients have concerns.
 We apologise for any inconvenience this may cause and hope that patients appreciate the need for a cautious and consistent application of clinical guidelines provided.